These DIY Christmas cookie ornaments do double duty. They can be made as Christmas cookies and also used to decorate your tree with a few extra steps.

 Use Christmas themed cookie cutters to cut the cookies into festive holiday shapes.

-Be sure to use a straw to cut a hole about 1/2 inch from top of each cookie shape.
+Before you bake the cookies, be sure to use a straw to cut a hole about 1/2 inch from top of each cookie shape.
 This will give you a place to thread the ribbon through when the cookies have been baked, decorated and had a chance to dry.
-Do this before you bake the cookies

 Make the frosting and divide it into several bowls and add food coloring to give you holiday colors.
 Once the frosting is colored place it into icing bags to make it easier to decorate the shapes.

 Let the cookies cool completely for 4 hours before turning them into ornaments.
-You can use ribbon, twice, lace or yard as a hanging material.
+You can use ribbon, twine, lace or yard as a hanging material.

 Add an 8 inch piece of hanging material through the preformed hole, tie a knot and hang on the tree.

 You’ll end up with 40 ornaments or cookies, depending on how hungry you are!